SERG-Delft/desosa2019/chapters/kotlin/index.md

 In this section we discuss how Kotlin developers communicate and discuss about technical debt.

 Filtering issues on YouTrack on the keywords “refactoring”, “refactor”, “maintain”, “maintenance”, and “debt”, does not return any discussions about technical debt.
 Furthermore, there are no labels for technical debt of any kind.
 Filtering the commit messages with the same keywords results in more than 2000 commits with refactorings, but very few discussions about maintenance or refactoring.
-Additionally, only 20 TODOs (figure **404**) contain the words “refactor” or “maintain”.
+Additionally, only 20 TODOs (see the figure above) contain the words “refactor” or “maintain”.
 On their Slack \[10\] there are no dedicated channels for refactorings, testing or maintenance.

 All these findings indicate that Kotlin developers very rarely discuss technical debt.